abisubramanya27/CS6910_Assignment2/partC/README.md

 The `src/main.py` is a python program that contains the necessary code to use the pre-trained yolov3 model for object detection on an input image, video or a live webcam feed and store the results.

 There are several pre-trained models available and we would be using the "YOLOv3–416" model.
 The models are trained on the MS COCO dataset which has 80 classes of objects present in it.
-- `pre-trained-model/coco.names` contains the 80 class names used in YOLO.
-- `pre-trained-model/yolov3.cfg` is the configuration file for YOLOv3 (to use a different model, download the configuration file; other variants and versions of yolo can be downloaded from [link](https://pjreddie.com/darknet/yolo/))
-- The weights file for the YOLOv3 model can be downloaded using the command `wget https://pjreddie.com/media/files/yolov3.weights` (those for other models can be downloaded similarly)

 The code for this part is based on this [Medium](https://towardsdatascience.com/object-detection-using-yolov3-9112006d1c73) article.